Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 This hybrid ensures stops are always at least ATR-calibrated (not too tight for current volatility) while also respecting the technical context that defines your trade.

 Regime adaptation: In elevated-volatility environments, the hybrid method may produce stops that are too wide for your account risk tolerance.
-In that case, the solution is not to force a tighter stop — it's to reduce position size or skip the trade.
-The market doesn't adjust to your comfort level.
+In that case, reduce position size or skip the trade.

 Position Sizing: The Real Risk Control #